 While determining the probability of one event is simple enough, determining the probability of a specific outcome for a series of events becomes more complicated.

-We can use binomial probability to determine the probability of getting two sixes out of five throws.
+Use binomial probability to determine the probability of getting two sixes out of five throws.

 The formula is as follows: